 Save2PDF isn’t fancy, but that’s a plus.
 It gives you a simple way to take a file in and churn a PDF out.

-Priced at $1.00 less than Save2PDF, PDF Smart Convert takes a file and changes it into a PDF.
-It doesn’t play show tunes while it works.
-It just does what it’s supposed to, and ut can do this with a claimed 200-plus file formats.
+Priced at $3.00 more than Save2PDF, PDF Smart Convert takes a file and changes it into a PDF.
+It doesn’t play show tunes while it works; it just does what it’s supposed to, and it can do this with a claimed 200-plus file formats.

 Kdan doesn’t list them, and I don’t have files in more than a few formats, but it worked with the various graphics files I have on my PC, as well as DOC, DOCX, RTF, and TXT files.

 Beyond that, PDF Smart Convert does a bit more than just convert files.
 It can also use the iPad’s camera to snap a picture of a document and convert that into a PDF.
 In addition, you can import from the Clipboard and turn that captured clip into a PDF.

 Documents can be imported via Wi-Fi and iTunes, and from cloud services.

 I do have one major gripe.
 PDF Smart Convert isn’t difficult to use, but there’s virtually no help, documentation, or even support on the vendor’s web site for this software.
 I fumbled through it using trial and error, but there might have been features that I misused or even missed entirely.

 Photo to PDF, $2.99; Photo to PDF 2 $4.99